ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Access to OneDrive can be controlled to ensure Agency data is protected.
 This includes the configuration of:

-* Only allowing access from specific IP address locations
+* Only allowing access from specific IP address locations.
-* Only allowing access from applications that use modern authentication
+* Only allowing access from applications that use modern authentication.
-* Only syncing to PCs joined to a specific domain
+* Only syncing to PCs joined to a specific domain.

 On deletion of a user's account content will be deleted.
 The deletion period can be customised however it is recommended that the data be archived in an external system or migrated to a SharePoint Site.